-Alarm, Trouble and Supervisory LEDs will flash on and off until the event(s) has been acknowledged
+Alarm, Trouble and Supervisory LEDs will flash on and off until the event(s) has been acknowledged (TONE or ALARM SILENCE), at which point the LED will illuminate steadily.

 Figure 21 System Status LEDs

 AC Power - Green LED that illuminates steadily to indicate presence of AC power.